Scripture Reading: Exodus 33 - 36 ...

 Moses said to God, "Show me Your glory!"
 (33:18).
 And God showed Moses his "back" ...
 This whole chapter is an intimate picture of God's relationship with Moses, but in Christ, it is also a picture of God's relationship with US, as believers in Jesus.
 God gave Moses detailed instructions for the tabernacle and said, "I am making a covenant with you.
 Before all your people I will do wonders never before done in any nation in all the world" (34:10).
 The people were to come before God with offerings.
 "No one is to appear before Me empty-handed" (34:20).
 God promised to drive out the nations before them and to enlarge their territory.
 "Moses was there with the LORD forty days and forty nights without eating bread or drinking water!"
 (34:28).

-Then, when Moses came down from the mountain after forty more days, he was not aware that his face was radiant.
+When Moses came down from the mountain he was not aware that his face was radiant.
 Imagine meeting with God!
 The glory of God reflected off of Moses even after he was no longer in His presence.
 Pictures - pictures of an intimacy with God that sounds far beyond what you and I can possibly comprehend.
 The tabernacle was a sign, a symbol, of this intimacy.
 God was making a covenant with Moses and renewing His covenant with Israel.
 These were the descendants of Abraham, Isaac and Jacob, and as such, were outwardly the people of GOD!

 A tent of meeting ...
 Moses speaking with God face-to-face ... the tabernacle ... the covenant ... the promises ...
 God WANTS to meet with His people, but SIN stands in the way.
 For another 1400 years the only way the people could approach God was to bring sacrifices and offerings to the tabernacle, then the temple.
 They could come only through the priests and they had to come this way because otherwise God's anger would break out against them and they would ... quite literally, die.
 No one can approach the true God.
 God had chosen to reveal Himself to Moses, but Moses, too, needed a sacrifice, a Mediator, One to stand between him and God.